 While most hospitals, long-term care facilities, pharmacies and physician offices have the required policies in place to avoid medication errors, these errors continue to happen because of system flaws, failure to follow proper safety procedures, human error, and poor safety culture.
 When a preventable medication error causes patient harm, the victim can file a Philadelphia medical malpractice lawsuit for compensation.

+Almost 50 percent of medication errors are ordering errors that occur in the prescribing stage.
+However, medication mistakes can occur at any stage of patient care.
 Any type of avoidable medication error in Philadelphia could entitle you to financial compensation from the at-fault doctor, health care professional or drug distributor.

 The wrong medication delivered in the wrong way can have devastating consequences – including injury or death.
 Medication errors can also result in overdosages, under dosages, allergic reactions, or a number of other avoidable, unintended consequences.
 A victim who does not receive the correct medication may not be able to recover from his or her health condition, for example.
 In addition, receiving the wrong medication could result in dangerous drug interactions or other health consequences.